Providence Island colony: Capture

 The Spanish acted decisively to avenge their defeat.
-General Francisco Díaz Pimienta was given orders by King Philip IV of Spain, Philip III of Portugal, and sailed from Cartagena to Providence with seven large ships, four pinnaces, 1,400 soldiers and 600 seamen, arriving on 19 May 1641.
+General Francisco Díaz Pimienta was given orders by King Philip IV of Spain, Philip III of Portugal, and sailed from Cartagena to Providence with seven large ships, four pinnaces, 1,400 soldiers and 600 seamen, arriving on 17 May 1641.
 At first Pimienta planned to attack the poorly defended east side, and the English rushed there to improvise defenses.
 With the winds against him, Pimienta changed plans and made for the main harbor on the west side.
 He, along with the Portuguese Count of Castel-Melhor Sousa, personally led the assault on the morning of 24 May.
 He held back his large ships to avoid damage, and used the pinnaces to attack the forts.
 The Spanish and Portuguese troops quickly gained control while the English retreated to Fort Warwick.
 Once Captain Carter saw the Spanish flag flying over the governor's house, he began negotiations for surrender.

-On 25 May 1641, Pimienta and Sousa formally took possession and celebrated mass in the church.
-The Spanish and Portuguese took sixty guns, and captured the 350 settlers who remained on the island – others had escaped to the Mosquito coast.
+On 24 May 1641, Pimienta and Sousa formally took possession and celebrated mass in the church.
+The Spanish and Portuguese took sixty guns, and captured the 350 settlers who remained on the island – others had escaped to the shores of Mosquitia.
 General Pimienta showed mercy to the English.
 He did not avenge Andrew Carter's executions of the Spanish and Portuguese prisoners from the previous year.
 The English prisoners were taken to Cartagena.
 The women and children were eventually given passage back to England.
 The Spanish and Portuguese found gold, indigo, cochineal and 600 enslaved blacks on the island, worth a total of 500,000 ducats, some of the accumulated booty from the English raids.
 Rather than destroy the defenses, as instructed, Pimienta left a small garrison of 150 men (100 Spanish & 50 Portuguese) to hold the island and prevent occupation by the Dutch.
 Later that year, Captain John Humphrey, who had been chosen to succeed Captain Butler as governor, arrived with a large group of dissatisfied settlers from New England.
 He found the Spanish and Portuguese in occupation.
 Pimienta's decision to occupy the island was approved in 1643 and he was made a knight of the Order of Santiago.

 Later years

 Santa Catalina became an isolated backwater of Spain for the next 25 years.
-In January 1666 the Dutch privateer Edward Mansvelt, whose fleet included Henry Morgan's ship, took the island, now known to the English as Old Providence.
-However, the Spanish regained the island just a few months later.
+In May 1666 the Dutch privateer Edward Mansvelt, whose fleet included Henry Morgan's ship, took the island, now known to the English as Old Providence.
+However, the Spanish regained the island in August 1667.
 In December 1670 Henry Morgan returned to Santa Catalina.
 The stone built English Fort Warwick was now described as a castle by the Spanish and named Santa Teresa.
 There were several other forts as well.
 There were only 190 soldiers, who were overwhelmed by the force of 1,000 buccaneers.
 Henry Morgan used the island as a base for his raid on Panama in 1670/1671.